Sylvain Ripoll

-Sylvain Ripoll (born 15 August 1971) is a French former football player who is currently the manager of Ligue 2 side Guingamp.
+Sylvain Ripoll (born 15 August 1971) is a French football manager and former player who manages Ligue 2 side Guingamp.

 Career

-As a player, Ripoll played with Stade Rennais, Le Mans and FC Lorient.
+As a player, Ripoll played with Rennes, Le Mans and Lorient.

 On 25 May 2014, he was appointed as the new manager of Lorient.
 He won his first game as a manager in the first Ligue 1 game of the season.
-Lorient managed to beat AS Monaco with 1–2 in their own Stade Louis II.
+Lorient managed to beat Monaco with 2–1 in their own Stade Louis II.